How To Tell If My Guppy Is Pregnant?

 Pregnancy can put a strain on a guppy's health, so it's important to monitor for any signs of illness or distress.
 Common issues include dropsy, fin rot, or stress-induced premature birth.

 Signs of health issues include lethargy, loss of appetite, visible parasites, or unusual swimming patterns.
-If you notice any of these symptoms.
-You can also read our article here about how to treat guppy health issues.
+If you notice any of these symptoms, it may be helpful to learn about the best temperature for guppy health.
+You can also read our article here about how to treat guppy health issues

 Preparing for Guppy Fry